Gwen Stefani And Blake Shelton Relationship: Will ‘The Voice’ Pair Get Married?

 Gwen Stefani was married once before and shares three children, Kingston, 10, Zuma, 8, and Apollo, 3, with her ex-husband, Gavin Rossdale.
 Meanwhile, Shelton, who was married twice, has no children of his own.

-At the end of last year, about one year after Gwen Stefani and Blake Shelton confirmed their relationship with a joint outing in Nashville, Tennessee, Radar Online claimed the couple was planing a secret wedding, which would allegedly take place this May in Beverly Hills, California.
+At the end of last year, about one year after Gwen Stefani and Blake Shelton confirmed their relationship with a joint outing in Nashville, Tennessee, Radar Online claimed the couple was planning a secret wedding, which would allegedly take place this May in Beverly Hills, California.
 At the same time, the outlet claimed Stefani and Shelton were not quite seeing eye to eye when it came to the process of planning their alleged dream wedding.

-“They can hardly agree on anything!” a source told Radar Online. “[Gwen Stefani] wants to go big on this — and Blake wanted to make it an informal affair down home in Tennessee or their new place in Oklahoma — but he’s not willing to go to the mat against her.”
+“[Gwen Stefani] wants to go big on this — and Blake wanted to make it an informal affair down home in Tennessee or their new place in Oklahoma — but he’s not willing to go to the mat against her.”

-“[Gwen Stefani]’s guest list was 700 people alone,” the source claimed.
 “She also wanted to have a bunch of celebrity music stars perform — but he didn’t want to turn the wedding into Woodstock.”

 The outlet went on to reveal that while Gwen Stefani and Blake Shelton wrote their own song at the end of 2015, “Go Ahead and Break My Heart,” they would be singing Jon Bon Jovi’s “Blaze of Glory” as a wedding song.

-As for the guest list, Radar Online claimed Gwen Stefani and Blake Shelton would welcome several celebrity guests, including Jennifer Aniston, Justin Theroux, Courteney Cox, Johnny McDaid, Katy Perry, Keith Urban, Nicole Kidman, Luke Bryan and Brett Eldredge.
+As for the guest list, Radar Online claimed Gwen Stefani and Blake Shelton would welcome several celebrity guests, including Jennifer Aniston, Justin Theroux, Courteney Cox, Johnny McDaid, Katy Perry, Keith Urban, Nicole Kidman, Luke Bryan, and Brett Eldredge.

 The source also suggested that Gwen Stefani and Blake Shelton would be signing a prenuptial agreement before tying the knot.